reolympia/reolympia.github.io/_posts/2016-11-25-A-Wild-Blogger-Appears.markdown

 author:     "Richee"
 header-img: "img/post-bg-01.jpg"
 ---
-## I Started a Blog!
+## Re:Olympia Blog
 Hi!
-I'm Richee, and welcome to my blog where I will discuss all kinds of things relating to Olympia.
-What will I write about?
-I find Olympia full of resources but sometimes hard to find them.
-I'm going to do my best to compile and organize information about Olympia.
-This may be things such as the [location of every pinball machine in Olympia](/pinball-mania/) or a large [list of places to volunteer in Olympia](/Volunteer-Olympia/).

-Over time I may have opinions about this great town or just want to share some funny story or art with everyone too.
-We'll see!

-## The Home Page
-The home page of most blogs are boring and list the latest post.
-The front page for [Re:Olympia](https://reolympia.com) aims to display recent events and news from around town.
-It's something I personally check every day to see what's going on and maybe other people will find it useful too.
+Welcome to the Re:Olympia blog.
+I'm Richee.
+The Re:Olympia front page offers aggregated local news, events, and other content.
+Here in the blog, I'll dive into other Olympia finds and curiosities.

+Want to learn more about something in particular? <a href="mailto:richee@beebin.com">Let me know</a>.

-## But Aren't There Already Local Bloggers?
+## Aren't There Already Local Bloggers?

 Yes!
-Olympia does have quite a few.
-Here is a list of some of them:
+Olympia does have quite a few:

 * [http://capitolympia.tumblr.com](http://capitolympia.tumblr.com)
 * [http://olyblog.net](http://olyblog.net)